tiepdotme/serenade-wind/_posts/2020-07-20-beautiful-people.md

 {% include responsive-embed url="https://www.youtube.com/embed/mj0XInqZMHY" ratio="16:9" %}

 This song is about the so-called "[Beautiful People](https://www.songfacts.com/facts/ed-sheeran/beautiful-people)," a term for those who move in fashionable or glamorous circles.

-# Lyrics to Beautiful People

-We are, we are, we are

-L.A. on a Saturday night in the summer
-Sun down and they all come out
-Lamborghinis and their rented Hummers
-The party's on, so they're heading downtown
-('Round here)

-Everybody's looking for a come-up
-And they wanna know what you're about
-Me in the middle with the one I love and
-We're just tryna figure everything out

-We don't fit in well
-'Cause we are just ourselves
-I could use some help
-Getting out of this conversation, here
-You look stunning, dear
-So don't ask that question here
-This is my only fear
-That we become

-Beautiful people
-Drop-top, designer clothes
-Front row at fashion shows
-"What d'you do?" and "Who d'you know?"
-Inside the world of
-Beautiful people
-Champagne and rolled-up notes
-Pre-nups and broken homes
-Surrounded, but still alone
-Let's leave the party

-{% assign pwimg="beautiful-people" %}
-{% assign pwcaption="Still image from music video" %}
-{% assign pwpng="" %}
-{% include post-wide-image.html%}

-That's not who we are
-(We are, we are, we are)
-We are not beautiful
-Yeah, that's not who we are
-(We are, we are, we are)
-We are not beautiful

-(L.A., mm)

-Drove for hours last night and we made it nowhere
-(Nowhere, nowhere)
-I see stars in your eyes when we're halfway there
-(All night)
-I'm not fazed by all the lights and flashing cameras
-'Cause with my arms around you, there's no need to care

-We don't fit in well
-We are just ourselves
-I could use some help
-Getting out of this conversation here
-You look stunning, dear
-So don't ask that question here
-This is my only fear
-That we become

-Beautiful people
-Drop-top, designer clothes
-Front row at fashion shows
-"What d'you do?" and "Who d'you know?"
-Inside the world of
-Beautiful people
-Champagne and rolled-up notes
-Pre-nups and broken homes
-Surrounded, but still alone
-Let's leave the party

-That's not who we are
-(We are, we are, we are)
-We are not beautiful (yeah)
-Yeah, that's not who we are
-(We are, we are, we are)
-We are not beautiful

-(We are, we are, we are)
-We are not beautiful

 >“Beautiful People” is the title of a collaboration between English singer Ed Sheeran and American R&B singer Khalid.
 The lyrics of this collaboration center on one very important thing – being utterly true to yourself.
 The song encourages listeners to fight against the temptation of becoming one of those people whose lives center around material things.
 In the song, Sheeran and Khalid refer to these people as “beautiful people”.